apache/incubator-datalab/README.md

 The next step is setting up a Notebook node (or a Notebook server).
-It is a server with pre-installed applications and libraries for data processing, data cleaning and transformations, numerical simulations, statistical modeling, machine learning, etc. Following analytical tools are currently supported in Data Lab and can be installed on a Notebook node:
+It is a server with pre-installed applications and libraries for data processing, data cleaning and transformations, numerical simulations, statistical modeling, machine learning, etc. Following analytical tools are currently supported in DataLab and can be installed on a Notebook node:

 -   Jupyter
 -   Jupyterlab